openethereum/openethereum.github.io/Chain-specification.md

 `"engine"` field describes the consensus engine used for a particular chain, details are explained in the [Consensus Engines] section.

 `"genesis"` contains the genesis block (first block in the chain) header information. `"seal"` is consensus engine specific and is further described in [[Consensus Engines]].
+`"difficulty"` difficulty of the genesis block, matters only for PoW chains `"gasLimit"` gas limit of the genesis, affects the initial gas limit adjustment
+Optional:
+`"author"` address of the genesis block author `"timestamp"` UNIX timestamp of the genesis block `"parentHash"` hash of the genesis "parent" block `"transactionsRoot"` genesis transactions root `"receiptsRoot"` genesis receipts root
+`"stateRoot"` genesis state root, calculated automatically from the `"accounts"` field `"gasUsed"` gas used in the genesis block `"extraData"` extra data of the genesis block

 `"params"` contains general chain parameters:
 `"networkID"` DevP2P supports multiple networks, and ID is used to uniquely identify each one which is used to connect to correct peers and to prevent transaction replay across chains.